19sandip/repo_sense_ai/README.md

 # hackathons_project
-This repo is created gen ad hackathon
+This repo is created for gen ai hackathon